 Tips for consumers

 Join the millions of people around the world and in other parts of Australia who live without single-use plastic bags.
-Here’s a few tips to help you out:
+Here are a few tips to help you out:

 - Explore the many options of reusable bags like cotton bags, light weight and super strong